folio-org/mod-graphql/doc/inventory-records.md

 * The third column shows the names of settings pages that administer relevant linked entites.

+* The fourth column indicates which fields are absent from the instance-storage JSON Schema.

 | Inventory-record field                | ui-instances manifest resource | Settings page entries   | In schema?
 | ------------------------------------- | ------------------------------ | ----------------------- | ----------
 | alternativeTitleTypeId                | alternativeTitleTypes          | Alternative title types | absent